 You can wear a cap immediately after having your hair transplant.
 You will need to get a large snap-back or “trucker’s” cap that sits around the front and back of your head, creating a dome over your transplanted area so it doesn’t touch it.
-When you book your surgery with our clinic, our Surgeons will be able to guide you on what style of cap you should get.
+When you book your surgery with our clinic, our Surgeons can guide you on which style of cap you should get.

 You can wear a cap immediately after having a hair transplant.
 We show our patients what type of cap to get before their surgery and how to wear one in after their surgery has finished.